redhotchili0909/robot_localization/README.md

 ### 5. Resampling (`resample_particles`)

 As the last step of the iteration, we resample the particles based on their calculated weights, in order to have an updated particle cloud for the next iteration.
 We make sure the distribution is normalized before resampling all of them.
-At the end, we reset the weights of those particles to be 0.1 to have a fresh start for the next iteration, and avoid math errors from having them reset to 0.
+Initially, we planned to start with resampling all of them, and introducing random sampling as needed; in the end, it turned out that our particle filter still consistently works with complete weighted resampling.
+At the end, we reset the weights of each particle to be 0.1 to have a fresh start for the next iteration, and avoid math errors from having them reset to 0.

 ---